medhabar/magnify/README.md

 There are several ways of editing your application.

-If you want to work locally using your own IDE, you can clone this repo and push changes.
+You can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)